stavdavido/Toxicity-aware_Bert-based_BPR/README.md

 #The Baselines folder holds the code used to run experiments with baseline models for comparison.
 #The Data Preprocessing folder contains notebooks that are responsible for creating and preparing the datasets that serve as input to the main model.
 #The ToxicFreeMed folder contains the source code for the primary, proposed model itself.
+#The External Validation folder contains the notebooks that are responsible for creating and preparing the eICU dataset for external validation, and the execution of this.